BTZ Black Hole In The Non-Extensive Generalizations of Gibbs Entropy: Introduction:

 The Ruppeiner and Weinhold geometries have successfully predicted the occurrence of phase transitions in the case of ordinary thermodynamic systems.
 However there has been contradictory results for the case of black holes where for instance in Kerr-black hole \cite{aaman2003geometry} the Weinhold metric showed no phase transition whereas the Ruppeiner metric could show phase transitions only for a specific thermodynamic potential.
 However such problems were successfully addressed in the new geometric formalism of geometrothermodynamics(GTD)\cite{quevedo2007geometrothermodynamics} where the properties of the phase space and the space of equilibrium states could be unified \cite{quevedo2008geometrothermodynamics}.
 The GTD metric is a Legendre invariant metric and therefore would not depend on any specific choice of thermodynamic potential.
 The phase transitions obtained from the specific heat capacity of the black hole are properly contained in the scalar curvature of the GTD metric, such that a curvature singularity in the GTD scalar `$R_{GTD}$' would imply the occurrence of a phase transition.
 The general form of the GTD metric is given by \cite{soroushfar2016thermodynamic}:

 where `$\varphi$' is the thermodynamic potential and `$E^a$' is an extensive thermodynamic variable with $a=1,2,3....$. \\

-In this paper, we study the thermodynamics and thermodynamic geometry of the (2+1) dimensional charged rotating Banados-Teitelboim-Zanelli(CR-BTZ) black hole \cite{akbar2011thermodynamic,huang2022thermodynamics} within the framework of non-extensive generalizations of Gibbs entropy.
-We write down the Bekenstein-Hawking(BH) entropy of the black hole in terms of the non-extensive entropies namely: Kaniadakis entropy, Renyi entropy, Sharma-Mittal entropy, Tsallis-Cirto and Barrow entropy.
-We investigate their impact on the thermodynamic phase structure and geometry of the CR-BTZ black hole in four different ensembles namely: the fixed $(J,Q)$ ensemble, fixed $(\Omega,\Phi)$ ensemble, fixed $(J,\Phi)$ ensemble and the fixed $(\Omega,Q)$ ensemble where $ J, Q, \Omega$ and $ \Phi$ represent the angular momentum, electric charge, angular velocity and electric potential of the CR-BTZ black hole respectively.
+In this paper, we study the thermodynamics and thermodynamic geometry of the (2+1) dimensional Banados-Teitelboim-Zanelli(BTZ) black hole within the framework of the non-extensive generalizations of Gibbs entropy.
+We investigate both the rotating (R-BTZ) and the charged (C-BTZ) BTZ black holes in these non-extensive entropy formalisms.
+We write down the Bekenstein-Hawking(BH) entropy of the black hole in terms of the non-extensive entropies namely: Kaniadakis entropy, Renyi entropy and Barrow entropy.
+We investigate their impact on the thermodynamic phase structure and geometry of the BTZ black hole in both the ensembles i.e. the fixed $(J)$ and fixed $(\Omega)$ ensemble for the R-BTZ black hole and the fixed $(Q)$ and the fixed $(\Phi)$ ensemble for the C-BTZ black hole where $ J$, $\Omega$, $Q$ and $\Phi$ represent the angular momentum, angular velocity, charge and the electric potential of the respective black holes.
 We investigate the Ruppeiner and geometrothermodynamic(GTD) geometries of the black hole for all the non-extensive entropy cases.\\